YiannisChionas/cinemonkey/README.md

 Ingress controller with SSL passthrough for Keycloak.

-Deployments for backend, frontend, Keycloak, PostgreSQL, and MinIO.
+Deployments for cinemonkey-backend, cinemonkey-frontend, Keycloak, PostgreSQL, Mail-dev and MinIO.

 ConfigMaps, Secrets, and Health Probes for robust operations.